jneidel/mangareader-dl/readme.md

 $ mangareader-dl update
 ```

-Performs a constant time lookup for new chapters on all subscribed manga, followed by the download of these chapters into their provided paths.
+Performs a n-time lookup for new chapters on all subscribed manga, followed by the download of these chapters into their provided paths.

 **Example:**